iva-dtis/iva-dtis.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About us"
-excerpt: "About me"
+excerpt: "About us"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I am a senior scientist at [ONERA (DTIS/IVA)](https://www.onera.fr/).

-My work is about low-level vision, video processing and geometric computer vision with applications to image-based measurements, embedded vision for robotics, video processing, and remote sensing.
+Welcome to IVA’s website !

+Image, Vision and leArning (IVA) is part of the Information Processing and System Department (DTIS) at the French Aerospace Lab, ONERA.
+Our activities concern data inversion, geometric vision, multimodal image interpretation and artificial intelligence with applications to image-based measurement in experimental physics, sensor / processing co-design, embedded perception for robotics, remote sensing data interpretation.

+Here you will find published material resulting from our research.
+For all other aspects of our activities, please consult the ONERA website: www.onera.fr.